envy2000/LazyMCforVelocityCrafty/README.md

 # LazyMCforVelocityCrafty
-A LazyMC-inspired Velocity plugin for Velocity Proxy setups using Crafty Controller
+For when you need an automatic server manager for your Crafty Controller Velocity proxy setup, à la lazymc